Financial Aid Policies

 • Any other extenuating circumstances

-Before an Expected Family Contribution Appeal can be submitted for review, a financial aid application (FAFSA or CADAA) must be completed.
+Before a Family Contribution Appeal can be submitted for review, a financial aid application (FAFSA or CADAA) must be completed.
 Federal verification is required if selected.
 All requests submitted will be reviewed, but not all adjustments will be approved or will result in increased aid.
-Contact the Student Services Center for additional information.
+Contact the Student Services Center for more information.

 GO Terms